 Is Roblox Safe for Kids?
 Here’s What You Need To Know

-Roblox is one of the most popular games in the world, with American kids and teens spending an average of 190 minutes a day playing the game [*].
+Roblox is one of the most popular games in the world, with 70.2 million average daily users as of November 2023 [*].
 But is Roblox safe for kids?
 The unfortunate truth is: not always.

-Roblox allows players to create their own experiences — which means that lurking within this $38 billion gaming platform is a dark underbelly of inappropriate adult content, cyberbullies, scammers, hackers, and online predators [*].
+Roblox allows players to create their own experiences — which means that secreted within the popular gaming platform is also inappropriate adult content, cyberbullies, scammers, hackers, and online predators.